hdShang/arxiv-daily/docs/cs-LG/2025-10-19/papers/251017914v1-neuco-bench-a-novel-benchmark-framework-for-neural-embeddings-in-ear.md

 ---
 layout: default
-title: NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation
+title: "NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation"
 ---

 # NeuCo-Bench: A Novel Benchmark Framework for Neural Embeddings in Earth Observation